danblah/n8n-nodes-contextual-document-loader/README.md

 Traditional RAG systems often fail because they split documents into chunks that lack sufficient context.
 For example, a chunk might say "The company's revenue grew by 3%" without specifying which company or time period.

 Contextual Retrieval solves this by using an LLM to generate chunk-specific context that explains each chunk within the broader document.
-This context is prepended to the chunk before embedding, significantly improving retrieval accuracy.
+This context is prepended to the chunk before embedding, dramatically improving retrieval accuracy.

-According to Anthropic's research, this technique can:
-- Reduce retrieval failure rates by 35% with contextual embeddings alone
+According to Anthropic's research, this technique can reduce retrieval failure rates by up to 67%.
-- Reduce retrieval failure rates by 49% when combined with BM25
-- Reduce retrieval failure rates by 67% when combined with reranking

 ## Features

-- **Contextual chunk enhancement** using any connected LLM
-- **Multiple text splitting strategies**:
-  - Character-based splitting
-  - Token-based splitting
-  - Recursive character splitting
-  - Markdown-aware splitting
-- **Customizable context generation prompt**
+- 🤖 **Automatic Context Generation**: Uses an LLM to generate contextual descriptions for each chunk
+- 📄 **Flexible Text Splitting**: Works with any n8n text splitter node
+- 🔄 **Batch Processing**: Processes chunks in configurable batches for efficiency
-- **Batch processing** for efficient context generation
+- 🔁 **Retry Logic**: Automatic retries for failed context generation
-- **Automatic retry logic** for reliability
-- **Flexible metadata support**
-- **Works seamlessly with vector stores** and other n8n AI nodes
+- 📊 **Rich Metadata**: Preserves original chunks and context in metadata
+- 🎯 **Improved RAG Performance**: Significantly better retrieval accuracy

 ## Installation